From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Ohio business with its paid ads.

-The paid ads managers at our company can help your Ohio business target relevant audiences and build brand awareness through Facebook Ads, Google Ads, and Bing Ads.
+The PPC advertising managers at our company can help your Ohio small business target relevant audiences and drive brand awareness through Facebook ads, Google paid ads, and Bing advertising.
 Through these ad platforms, we can help you target prospects at any stage of the customer journey.
 From there, we can help you integrate solutions that bring clarity to ad attribution in a post iOS 14.5 environment, allowing you to efficiently scale your ad campaigns.

 With our in-house graphic design and video marketing teams, we can create stunning creatives that provide the right hook and tell a story that resonates with your audience.

-PPC management refers to creating and optimizing Ohio paid advertising campaigns.
+PPC management refers to creating and optimizing Ohio PPC advertising campaigns.
 Despite that simple explanation, let's explore it further.

-To provide professional PPC management, a paid ads agency for Ohio often starts by getting to know your company and its business model.
-This information helps determine the next steps, since the way you'd approach paid advertising for a local Ohio business is much different from how you'd handle it for an ecommerce brand.
+To provide professional paid ads management, a paid advertising company for Ohio often starts by getting to know your company and its business model.
+This information helps determine the next steps, since the way you'd approach paid advertising for a local area Ohio small business is much different from how you'd handle it for an ecommerce brand.

-Local service providers in Ohio, for instance, are often only interested in good leads.
-In order to accomplish this, paid advertising can drive traffic to a landing page or sales funnel that is optimized.
+Localized service providers in Ohio, for instance, are often only interested in good leads.
+To accomplish this, PPC advertising can boost traffic to a landing page or sales funnel that is optimized.
 If those digital assets don't yet exist, or need substantial improvement, then you could start with Google Local Service Ads or Facebook Lead Forms.

 Alternatively, ecommerce brands are most often interested in online sales.
 Pay-per-click advertising can be used to drive traffic to an optimized product or category page.
 You might even want to include Google Shopping Campaigns in some cases.
 We've even utilized sales funnels to help sell products, subscriptions, and services.

 The next step in Ohio PPC management is understanding the metrics that will be used to optimize and scale.
-To maximize the value of paid advertising, most Ohio agencies implement email collection strategies through squeeze pages or lead magnets.
+To maximize the value of PPC advertising, most Ohio firms implement email collection strategies through squeeze pages or lead magnets.
 To better understand ad attribution and reporting, it is often worth integrating with Wicked Reports, Triple Whale, or Northbeam.

-To be successful with paid advertising, your Ohio business should utilize multiple advertising strategies and marketing tools.
-For example, the best Ohio paid advertising services will include tactics to:
+To be successful with paid advertising, your Ohio company should utilize multiple advertising strategies and marketing tools.
+For example, the best Ohio paid advertising packages will include strategies to:

-Our PPC management agency is happy to provide Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Hamilton, Kettering, Lakewood, Newark, Springfield, Toledo, and Youngstown with professional paid advertising consulting services.
+Our PPC management agency is happy to provide Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Hamilton, Kettering, Lakewood, Newark, Springfield, Toledo, and Youngstown businesses with skilled paid advertising consulting services.

 Traffic increases almost instantly with Ohio paid advertising.